deepwings/deepwings/README.md

 - 👋 Hi, I’m @deepwings
-- 👀 I’m interested in Diabetic retinopathy implementations
+- 👀 I’m interested in Python with new opportunities
 - 🌱 I’m currently learning this as how-to-do
 - 💞️ thank you